OpenPrinting/cups/.github/ISSUE_TEMPLATE/bug_report.md

  - CUPS version [e.g. 2.4.2]

 **Additional context**
-Follow the instructions from the [REPORTING-ISSUES](https://github.com/OpenPrinting/cups/blob/master/REPORTING_ISSUES.md) document and provide all information regarding the issue.
+Any additional information which are relevant to the issue.